Don’t be a bird napper!

 Keep the environment quiet, warm and dark.
 Try to find a cardboard box that fits the bird comfortably without allowing it to flap or roll about.
 Make sure the car temperature is not going to overheat the wildlife.
 Remember the transport box will get hot quickly.

 Place an old towel in the bottom to stop slipping, and punch air holes above the bird’s level of vision.
 Don’t transport birds in open cages.
-Definitely do not transport the bird with food or water dishes and DO NOT FEED.
+Definitely, do not transport the bird with food or water dishes and DO NOT FEED THEM.

 The most common reasons that seabirds come into care are:

 - Exhaustion after storms (when seabirds, which normally inhabit open ocean, are blown inshore)

 - Injury and/or entanglement in fishing line, hooks or rubbish.

 If you find a seabird firstly ascertain whether it needs your care.
 Observe it from a safe distance.
 You may only get one chance to catch a bird, so plan the capture.

 Consider your own safety before attempting to catch it.
 Look out for sharp claws and beaks and get pets and small children out of the way.
 Get help and equipment (gloves, a box or carry case, eye protection such as sunglasses) ready.
 Catch the bird with a towel or cloth and gently hold its wings close to its body as you put it into a transport case.